acdlite/flummox/docs/docs/guides/react-integration.md

 Pretty simple, right?

-## Accesing the Flux instance in context
+## Accessing the Flux instance in context

 Like we just learned, FluxComponent injects the flux instance as a prop to its **immediate** children; but what if we need to access our flux instance in an arbitrary component down the tree?.